Breakfast Time (British TV programme): Comparisons with TV-am

 The commercial breakfast show TV-am launched two weeks later on ITV.
-Despite TV-am's high-profile presenters, Breakfast Time proved more popular with viewers.

-The programme notably broadcast continuous live coverage of the Brighton hotel bombing at the Conservative Party conference in 1984.
-TV-am, meanwhile, were castigated by the broadcasting authority for their poor coverage of the event.
+Despite TV-am's high-profile presenters, Breakfast Time proved more popular with viewers.Breakfast Time notably broadcast continuous live coverage of the Brighton hotel bombing at the Conservative Party conference in 1984.
+TV-am, meanwhile, was castigated by the broadcasting authority for its poor coverage of the event.
 TV-am had just one crew covering the conference, but they had been called back to London to cover a train crash in Wembley.
 Only John Stapleton was present in Brighton, and had to make do with phoning in reports from a public phone box, with a picture of him shown on screen, along with an archive picture of the hotel.

-Unlike TV-am, Breakfast Time was only broadcast on weekdays – weekend breakfast transmissions on BBC1 continued to consist of programmes from The Open University.
+Unlike TV-am, Breakfast Time was only broadcast on weekdays; weekend breakfast transmissions on BBC1 continued to consist of programmes from the Open University.
 However, on two occasions, weekend editions of the programme were broadcast.
-They were to provide coverage of the Zeebrugge ferry disaster and the Hillsborough football disaster.
+They were to provide coverage of the Zeebrugge ferry disaster and the Hillsborough disaster.